RubiconFramework/Rubicon/README.md

 Lua is not planned to be supported in this engine any time soon.
 However GDScript is, but will most likely be a little finicky to work with by nature since this is essentially cross-language scripting.

-You could possibly work with GDExtension, though we won't provide any support for these ourselves.
-(Theoretically you could Haxe!
+You could possibly work with GDExtension, though we won't provide any support for those ourselves.
+(Theoretically you could use Haxe!
 We wouldn't recommend it though, C# is very similar, if not better functionally than it.)

 ### Disclaimer